Help us meet the very best version of you

 • the Result of that action

-- Assessment Centre
+- Assessment centres

-• are assertive during all exercises
+• Be assertive during all exercises

-• draw others into group discussions
+• Focus on your contribution and draw others into group discussions

-• ensure that the assessors can see your working methodology
+• Ensure that the assessors can see your working methodology

-• ensure that you understand the requirements of each task by quickly digesting the brief – revisit this once you understand the overall challenge
+• Ensure that you understand the requirements of each task by quickly digesting the brief – revisit this once you understand the overall challenge

-- Dressing for Interviews
+- Dressing for interviews